vanbako/henad/processors/amber/design/opcode.md

 Bit-field annotations indicate bit positions in the 24-bit instruction word.
 For example, [23-20] marks the high 4 bits, with the left number the most significant bit and the right number the least significant.
-Registers use the following naming:
+Registers naming in the CHERI revision:
-  DRx - data registers, ARx - address registers, SRx - special registers.
+  DRx - data registers (24-bit), CRx - capability registers (128-bit + tag), SRx - special registers (48-bit).
 Suffixes such as t and s denote target and source respectively.

 ## [opclass 0000](opcodes/opclass0.md) Core ALU (reg–reg, unsigned flags)